5jt/build.dyalog.com/mkdocs/docs/examples/index.md

 The functions here calculate [descriptive statistics](https://en.wikipedia.org/wiki/Descriptive_statistics "Wikipedia") of the simplest kind.
 (Some of the functions are no more than [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar "Wikipedia").)

-The functions are perfect for your use.
-Everything you need and nothing more.
-They pass the tests you have written for them.

 We proceed in stages.

 -   Share with other APL programmers as a [Tatin](https://tatin.dev) package
--   Provide as a DSL to other APL users
+-   Provide as a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language "Wikipedia") to other APL users
 -   Publish as a desktop application
 -   Provide as a Web or intranet application
 -   Provide as a Web API